mtinti/SH2/README.md

 contains a few notes

-The folder data_file_post contains the raw data files processed by the PerkinElmer ScanArray machine software
+1. The folder "data_file_post" contains the raw data files processed by the PerkinElmer ScanArray machine software

-the folder old contains a data dump from the Pepspot database PepspotDB
+2. The folder "old" contains a data dump from the Pepspot database PepspotDB